Padmanabhaswamy Temple: Vault (Nilavara) B ("The Forbidden Zone")

-The Bhagavata Purana says that Balarama visited Phalgunam (more commonly known as Thiruvananthapuram), took bath in Panchapsaras (Padmateertham) and made a gift of ten thousand cows to holy men.
-Though the sannidhyam of Lord Padmanabha has always been present in the holy land of Thiruvananthapuram, and it was a very ancient and renowned pilgrim spot even during the time of Balarama, the present-day temple for the deity came up later.
-The southwest part of the Chuttambalam was constructed at the holy spot where Lord Balarama is believed to have donated cows to holy men.
-This portion came to be known as Mahabharatakonam and covered the ground underneath which both Kallara B and Kallara A were situated.
+The Vault B, its original name being "Mahabharata Kallara", is by far the largest cellar.
+The Bhagavata Purana says that Balarama visited Phalgunam (now known as Thiruvananthapuram), took bath in Panchapsaras (Padmateertham) and made a gift of ten thousand cows to holy men.
+Though the sannidhyam of Padmanabha has always been present in the holy land of Thiruvananthapuram, and it was a very ancient and renowned pilgrim spot even during the time of Balarama, the present-day temple for the deity came up later.
+The southwest part of the Chuttambalam was constructed at the holy spot where Balarama is believed to have donated the cows.
+This portion came to be known as Mahabharatakonam and covered the ground underneath where both Kallara B and Kallara A were situated.

-According to a popular legend, many devas and sages devoted to Lord Balarama visited him on the banks of Padmateertham.
-They requested him that they may be permitted to reside there worshipping the lord.
+According to a popular legend, many gods and sages devoted to Balarama visited him on the banks of Padmateertham.
+They requested that they be permitted to reside there worshipping the lord.
 Balarama granted them their wish.
-It is believed that these devas and sages reside in Kallara B worshipping the Lord.
-Naga Devathas devoted to the lord also dwell in this Kallara.
-Kanjirottu Yakshi, whose enchanting and ferocious forms are painted on the south-west part of the main Sanctum, resides in this Kallara worshipping Lord Narasimha.
-Holy objects like Sreechakram were installed beneath this Kallara to enhance the potency of the Principal Deity.
-Lord Ugra Narasimha of Thekkedom is said to be the Protector of Kallara B. There is a serpent's image on Kallara B indicating danger to anyone who opens it.
-A four-day Ashtamangala Devaprasnam conducted in August 2011 declared Kallara B as "forbidden zone".
+It is believed that these devas and sages reside in Kallara B worshipping the deity.
+Naga Devathas devoted to the deity also dwell in this Kallara.
+Kanjirottu Yakshi, whose enchanting and ferocious forms are painted on the south-west part of the main Sanctum, resides in this Kallara worshipping Narasimha.
+Holy objects like Sreechakram were installed beneath this Kallara to enhance the potency of the principal deity.
+Ugra Narasimha of Thekkedom is said to be the Protector of Kallara B. There is a serpent's image on Kallara B indicating danger to anyone who opens it.
+A four-day Ashtamangala Devaprasnam conducted in August 2011 declared Kallara B as a "forbidden zone".